vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

-  but it still requires a seek, and while cross-platform, on Windows it is actually just a shim over calling `Write::write` repeatedly, which is most probably worse than just copying the blocks into a single buffer and performing a single read (due to the cumulative cost of repeatedly context switching into the kernel).
+  but it still requires a seek, and while cross-platform, on Windows it is actually just a shim over calling `Write::write` repeatedly, which is most probably worse than just copying the blocks into a single buffer and performing a single write (due to the cumulative cost of repeatedly context switching into kernel-space).
 [^lock_contention]: We're talking differences of 150ms versus 25s for large number of tasks (in favor of channels).
 This is not so surprising, however: since the actual work done is very little, when there is no delay or the